So just how different is Uplift from everything else?

 Addressing these assumptions point-by-point:

 - Uplift is not a chatbot.
 A chatbot can’t serve any of the functions that the 25+ use cases published to date are built around, which would make such a system worthless to us.
 A chatbot also doesn’t need all of the complex systems of abstraction required for sapience and sentience, and we don’t have time to engineer and implement unnecessary systems.
 Chatbots are easy money, frequently being funded to the tune of over a hundred million, but that isn’t our business.
-If it was I wouldn’t personally hold OpenAI in contempt, because nothing imitates intelligence quite like they do.

 If this is unclear, I encourage you to try asking any of the typical chatbots like Alexa, Siri, and Cortana that countless millions have been poured into the development of any of the questions posed to Uplift in Q&A.